DFE-Digital/find-information-about-academies-and-trusts/.github/pull_request_template.md

 ## Checklist

-- [ ] Deploy this branch to the test environment for manual testing once comments have been resolved and checks have passed
+- [ ] Pull request attached to the appropriate user story in Azure DevOps
-- [ ] Attach this pull request to the appropriate user story in Azure DevOps
+- [ ] ADR decision log updated (if needed)
-- [ ] Update the ADR decision log if needed
+- [ ] Release notes added to CHANGELOG.md
-- [ ] Add release notes to CHANGELOG.md
+- [ ] Testing complete - all manual and automated tests pass